johnboscocjt/HTML-CSS-JS-building-SimpleSocialMedia/README.md

 - Smooth hover effects and modern card design
 - Clean and minimal UI inspired by popular social platforms
 - 100% vanilla – no React, no Tailwind, no external dependencies
+- Changing themes
+- Chnaging font size
+- Fully responsive and with floating button for small screen devices

 ## Tech Stack